GRESB/api-docs/source/includes/_batch-operations.md

 The information about the throttling is also provided in the following headers:

+  - `X-RateLimit-Remaining` which contains remaining amount of allowed requests, -1 if throttled.
   - `X-RateLimit-Limit` contains the maximum number of allowed requests during a time period.
   - `X-RateLimit-Reset` expected counter reset time in UTC epoch seconds.

-If a response is over the limit, it's rejected with 429 status and an additional header is present:

-  - `X-RateLimit-Remaining` which contains zero.

 ## POST /entities/{entity_id}/assets/batches